bookmoons/cashshufflejs/doc/protocol/configuration.rst

   message is terminated withe the Unicode character `U+23CE Return Symbol`_ in UTF-8.
 That encodes to the 3 byte sequence ``e2 8f 8e``.
 - For encryption strings are encoded to UTF-8 without BOM.
+- For encryption byte strings are encoded to Base64 with standard alphabet then to UTF-8 without BOM.
 - For signing packets are encoded to undelimited wire format.

 .. _protobuf: https://developers.google.com/protocol-buffers/